node-3d/qml-colorhelpers-raub/README.md

 }
 ```

+### PickerHue

-`PickerHue` - a gradient box to select color saturation and value.
+A gradient box to select color saturation and value.
 The picker fills the whole item area.

 ```js